 In the Foundational Years (the first 1.5 years of the curriculum) faculty use a wide array of formats to assess a student's performance including quizzes, essay exams, laboratory practicals, clinical write-ups, and case analyses.
 Students must complete satisfactorily all required learning units of the major foundational year courses, before advancing to the Clinical Clerkships.
 Students who fail fewer than half the units comprising a course will receive a "Marginal" grade for the relevant course and must then undergo a structured remediation program, as prescribed by the course leadership.
-Failure of the structured remediation program of one or more units results in the student receiving a "Fail" grade for the course.
-The failed course ordinarily must be retaken in class in its entirety when that course is offered again or at a time specified by the Associate Dean ofAcademic Affairs.
+Failure of the structured remediation program of one or more units results in the student receiving a "Fail" grade for the course is offered again or at a time specified by the Associate Dean ofAcademic Affairs.
 Failure to pass any one unit in a course that is retaken results in a second "Fail" grade in that course, and results in automatic dismissal from the Medical College, subject to confirmation by the Promotion and Graduation Committee.